Arugula

 Yes, arugula is excellent for blood pressure.
 Dietary nitrates are converted into nitric oxide, which helps dilate blood vessels and lower pressure.

 Yes, incorporating arugula into your daily diet is generally considered safe and highly beneficial.
-Arugula provides a consistent source of essential nutrients and bioactive compounds that su
+Arugula provides a consistent source of essential nutrients and bioactive compounds that support long-term health.

 The healthiest way to consume arugula is often raw, which is preserving sensitive nitrates; perfect in salads with lemon and parmesan.